eduvpn/documentation/PORTAL_HA.md

 **WORK IN PROGRESS**

-**TODO**: think about storing keys/CA in the database instead, would make it much easier and no need to keep them manually synchronized...

 This document tells you how to store the application database inside [MariaDB](https://mariadb.org/) and the (browser) session information inside [memcached](https://www.memcached.org/) instead of the local file system.
 This is useful if you want to make the VPN service "high available" or provide load balancing between servers.
 When we mention MariaDB below, the same should apply to MySQL as well.
+Next to MariaDB and MySQL, also PostgreSQL is supported.

 * **NOTE**: this ONLY applies to eduVPN/Let's Connect!
 3.x!
-* **NOTE**: do this ONLY for new servers, there is NO migration from SQLite to MariaDB!
+* **NOTE**: do this ONLY for new servers, there is NO migration from SQLite to MariaDB/PostgreSQL!
 * **NOTE**: you can use this if you want to deploy multiple portal instances using the same storage backend;
-* **NOTE**: your MariaDB setup should have higher availability than your individual portal(s) otherwise this setup makes no sense;
+* **NOTE**: your MariaDB/PostgreSQL setup should have higher availability than your individual portal(s) otherwise this setup makes no sense;

 These instructions tell you how to setup a simple MariaDB server.
 This is by no means complete and MUST NOT be used in production like this.
 Please talk to